danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 *Figure 6.3: Joan Truckenbrod,Coded Algorithmic Drawing, 1975*

 Rules and instructions are highly interesting, which is not only because of having a different way of creative drawing, but also how a sketch can be produced which is based on or derived from mathematics and logics in which to give more agency to the rules.
 It is not simply a direct instruction of drawing something like having an ellipse in white color at the x and y coordinate 100 and 120 respectively.
 Clearly, this instruction has a full control on what would be the outcome in a very precise manner and this specific rule does not allow the program to emerge and create something different.
-This idea of agency and the matter of control is how Philip Galanter hightlighted in defining generative art, as he puts it [^galanter],
+This idea of agency and the matter of control is how Philip Galanter hightlighted when defining generative art, as he puts it [^galanter],
 > Generative art refers to any art practice where artists use a system, such as a set of natural languages, rules, a computer program, a machine, or other procedural invention, which is set into motion with some degree of autonomy contributing to or resulting in a completed work of art.

 In the following sections, we will explore two examples of rule-based programs to unfold the thinking of agency and control.

-[g: do you want to mention sol lewitt? and perhaps need to link this rule-based art into authorship ? ]
+[g: do you want to mention sol lewitt? and perhaps need to link this rule-based art into authorship ? or move to while() /w ]
 - ideas as form
 - Focus on rules, orders, chaos, emergent behaviors ?
-- the recode project
 - Generators and other automatisms (genotypes), love letter generators

 ## start()
 Two sample code will be provided in this chapter.
-The first one is the
+The first one is called *10 PRINT* which is based on one-line Commodore 64 BASIC program `10 PRINT CHR$(205.5+RND(1)); : GOTO 10` to generate endless pattern on a screen.
+It wasn't claimed to be an art piece, but instead this line of code was printed in the 1982 *Commodore 64 User's Guide* and later published on the web.
+This line of code also becomes an important example to demonstrate how to study code critically via history, science and culture. [^10print]

 - 10 print
 - Langton ant